yx3728/yx3728.github.io/_pages/about.md

 ---
 <br>

 Congratulations on finding my little corner of the web!
 Hello and welcome!
 I’m Joey, and I’m so glad you’re here.
 This site is a reflection of my passions, experiences, and aspirations—a space where I hope to connect with like-minded individuals and share my journey.
+At least, it is what I meant to let it be.

 I’m a programming enthusiast with a special love for game development.
 After earning my Computer Science degree from NC State, I’ve been on an exciting path of continuous learning, growth, and innovation in the tech world.